Request an Appointment

 For the first 3 days think about rest, ice, compress and elevation (RICE principles) to help with managing the pain and swelling.
 Rest (as much as possible under the circumstances) will also help with decreasing your cortisol levels which will improve your healing.
 We want to avoid excessive force on the healing tissue which may include managing any potential constipation or using some tools to help with easing bowel movements.
 You can also start gentle pelvic floor muscle training that is pain free – this can help reduce the swelling and feelings of pressure.
 In this period if you are feeling overwhelmed or have any negative emotions it is important to seek the appropriate care such as maternal support groups, doula, psychologist, etc. Remember you are not alone!

-• Pelvic floor muscles (strength/length)
+• Pelvic floor muscles (strength/length/endurance)

 • Integrity of C-section scar or vaginal tears